Amherst, Massachusetts: History

 The earliest known document of the lands now comprising Amherst is the deed of purchase dated December 1658 between John Pynchon of Springfield and three native inhabitants, referred to as Umpanchla, Quonquont, and Chickwalopp.
 According to the deed, "ye Indians of Nolwotogg (Norwottuck) upon ye River of Quinecticott (Connecticut)" sold the entire area in exchange for "two Hundred fatham of Wampam & Twenty fatham, and one large Coate at Eight fatham wch Chickwollop set of, of trusts, besides severall small giftes" [sic].

 Amherst was first visited by Europeans no later than 1665, when Nathaniel Dickinson surveyed the lands for its mother town Hadley.
 The first permanent English settlements arrived in 1727.
 It remained a part of Hadley, even when it gained precinct status in 1734, before becoming a township in 1759.

 When it incorporated, the colonial governor assigned the town the name "Amherst" after Jeffery Amherst, 1st Baron Amherst.
 Many a colonial governor at the time scattered his name during the influx of new town applications, which is why several towns in the Northeast bear the name.
 Amherst was Commander-in-Chief of the forces of North America during the French and Indian War who, according to popular legend, singlehandedly won Canada for the British and banished France from North America.
 Popular belief has it that he supported the American side in the Revolutionary War and resigned his commission rather than fight for the British.
 Baron Amherst actually remained in the service of the Crown during the war—albeit in Great Britain rather than North America—where he organized the defense against the proposed Franco-Spanish Armada of 1779.
 Nonetheless, his previous service in the French and Indian War meant he remained popular in New England.
 Amherst is also infamous for recommending, in a letter to a subordinate, the use of smallpox-covered blankets in warfare against the Native Americans along with any "other method that can serve to Extirpate this Execrable Race".
 For this reason, there have been occasional ad hoc movements to rename the town.

 Amherst celebrated its 250th anniversary in 2009.
 The Amherst 250th Anniversary Celebration Committee and Amherst Historical Society organized events, including a book published by the Historical Society and written by Elizabeth M. Sharpe, Amherst A to Z.

+In 2021 the City Council voted to establish the Amherst African Heritage Reparation Assembly to study reparations for the town's black residents.
+In 2022, at the Assembly's suggestion, the City Council approved $2,000,000 of initial funding for reparations.